discordjs/guide/guide/popular-topics/embeds.md

 You can then reference and use the images inside the embed itself with `attachment://fileName.extension`.

 ::: tip
-If you plan to attach the same image over and over consider hosting it online and just provide the URL in the respective embed field instead.
-This also makes your bot respond much faster, since it doesn't need to upload the image with every response depending on it.
+If you plan to attach the same image over and over, consider hosting it online and just provide the URL in the respective embed field instead.
+This also makes your bot respond much faster since it doesn't need to upload the image with every response depending on it.
 :::

 <branch version="11.x">